anoobbacker/brilliant-pala/screening-mock/physics/049-projectile-vertical-velocity.md

 ## Question
 If a body is projected vertically up from a point and it returns to the same point, its

 **Options:**

-1. average speed is zero, but not average velocity
+1. Average speed is zero, but not average velocity
 2. Both average speed and average velocity are zero
-3.  average velocity is zero but not average speed
+3. Average velocity is zero but not average speed
 4. Both average speed and velocity depend upon the path

+# Answer
+## Quick Visual Reasoning
+- Picture tossing a ball straight up and catching it back at your hand.
+- Draw two ideas:
+  - A thin red arrow from where it started to where it ended.
+Since it ends exactly where it started, that arrow shrinks to nothing.
+So the “overall push” over the whole trip is zero → average velocity is zero.
+  - Now imagine the chalk line the ball traces through the air: up and then down.
+That path has real length.
+You spent real time moving along it.
+So your “pace along the path” isn’t zero → average speed is not zero.

+Answer: 3.
+Average velocity is zero but not average speed.

+## Creative twists
+- Mixing up path length and net shift:
+  - Path length = the chalk trail (up + down), definitely not zero.
+  - Net shift = start to finish arrow, which vanishes on a round trip.
+- Thinking “stopping at the top” means zero average velocity: the top is just an instant; the whole-trip net shift matters.
+- Believing both depend on the path: only the chalk-trail length (speed) cares about the route; the start-to-finish arrow (velocity) does not.
+- Running one lap on a track and ending where you began: your fitness watch shows lots of steps (nonzero average speed), but your net location change is zero (average velocity zero).
+- An elevator that goes up and returns to the ground floor: motion happened (speed), yet the building lobby is still your final place (velocity zero).
+- Drones or delivery robots doing a loop and docking back at base: battery used reflects path length; GPS start equals end means average velocity zero.

 ## Understanding the problem
 A body is thrown straight up and later returns to the same point it was thrown from.
 We’re asked to compare: